Learn more how Pizza Box Topper Advertising can be an alternative to avoid Ads fraud.

 Most digital ads do not reach real people

-According to the Association of National Advertisers, only one-quarter of all digital ad spend ever reaches actual people (1).
-The third annual Bot Baseline Report revealed that the economic losses due to bot fraud are estimated to reach $6.5 billion globally in 2017(1).These sites rely entirely on traffic bots that mimic human behavior.
+According to the Association of National Advertisers, only one-quarter of all digital ad spending ever reaches actual people (1).
+The third annual Bot Baseline Report revealed that the economic losses due to bot fraud are estimated to reach $6.5 billion globally in 2017(1).
+These sites rely entirely on traffic bots that mimic human behavior.
 Since in digital advertising, the ad costs are charged by CPM or cost per 1,000 impressions, the advertiser is trapped by bots because there was no potential customer in the first place to look at its ads.

 Large corporations are taking action

-Large corporations started already to take actions.
+Large corporations started already to take action.
 As chief brand officer of Procter & Gamble, Pritchard recently issued an ominous warning that P&G would no longer waste money on digital media channels that can’t prove that customers are seeing its ads (2).
-Another notorious case was JPMorgan Chase that decided to have its ads appear on only 5,000 sites, cutting off 395,000 other sites.
+Another notorious case was JPMorgan Chase which decided to have its ads appear on only 5,000 sites, cutting off 395,000 other sites.
 Interestingly, this only had “little change in the cost of impressions or the visibility of its ads on the internet.

 The tangibility of Ambient Advertising

-Due to the unconventional nature, In-the-Hand Advertising creates a surprise effect on the target audience and enables possibilities of interaction with the recipient by evoking miscellaneous emotions and feelings and it is often referred to as a non-standard promotion tool.
+Due to its unconventional nature, In-the-Hand Advertising creates a surprise effect on the target audience and enables possibilities of interaction with the recipient by evoking miscellaneous emotions and feelings and it is often referred to as a non-standard promotion tool.

 Imagine grabbing a coffee from your favorite cafe venue where on the coffee sleeves there is a message of a dental service company remembering you to have a look at their teeth whitening discounts.